Are In Ground Trampolines Safer? | The Honest Truth

 A third safety benefit to in ground trampolines is they don’t require an enclosure net like above ground trampolines do.

 This is important for safety reasons because you don’t have to worry about the net deteriorating and exposing a potential falling area.
-You also don’t have to upkeep the net and buy a new one if the old net is no longer functioning.

-While they are not required, you can add an enclosure net (We always recommend an enclosure net) on in ground trampolines to protect against injuries that may be caused by the surrounding area of the trampoline.
-See below for a picture of an inground trampoline with an enclosure net (courtesy of Capital Play):
+While they are not required, you can add an enclosure net (we always recommend an enclosure net) on in ground trampolines to protect against injuries that may be caused by the surrounding area of the trampoline.

 An inground trampoline with an enclosure net.